How Playing The Church Numbers Game Works

 Look how many professions of faith.

-If numbers equal endorsement, then God must be wildly enthusiastic about prisons, terminal cancer wards, and overdose funerals.
+Because if numbers equal endorsement, then God must be wildly enthusiastic about prisons, terminal cancer wards, and overdose funerals.
 After all, many people “find God” in those places.

 What’s happening is simpler—and far more gracious: God meets people inside human desperation.
 That doesn’t mean He designed it, approved it, or wants us to build systems around it.